 Wherever you are, be there completely.
 This day doesn’t come again, and if you truly hate your work, move on and find something more aligned with your spirit and your values.
 Regardless of the job, business or service, you will always learn something about yourself, about people in general, or about skills and abilities that will be useful elsewhere on your journey.

-Life on Earth and our unique experience of humanity is all about people — groups, communities, societies and networks of people.
-Create and maintain a space within you for connection and understanding; less screen time and more natural surroundings; less social media and more books; less texting and more talking face-to-face; less Netflix and more traveling the world — even if it’s only walking your own neighborhood.
-It’s quite simple.
+Life on Earth and our unique experience of humanity is all about people — groups, communities, societies, and networks of people.
+Create and maintain a space within you for connection and understanding; less screen time and more natural surroundings; less social media and more books; less texting and more talking face-to-face; less Netflix and more traveling the world — even if it’s only walking in your neighborhood.
+It’s simple.
 It’s expansive and normalizing.
 It’s real.

 How we do anything, is how we do everything.